 e.
 The December 2018 amendments to Appendix G of the CEQA Guidelines introduced this new checklist question as a part of the Hydrology and Water Quality section.
 The General Plan EIR does not include an evaluation of the impacts as a result of the General Plan conflicting with or obstructing implementation of a water quality control plan or sustainable groundwater management plan.
 Although the San Benito County Water District is in the process of drafting a Groundwater Sustainability Plan, there is currently no plan by which to evaluate consistency.
-However, the General Plan EIR identified that conformance with the applicable General Plan policies and regulatory programs that require implementation of site design measures, lowimpact development methods and best management practices would prevent adverse impacts to water quality and surface and groundwater quality.
+However, the General Plan EIR identified that conformance with the applicable General Plan policies and regulatory programs that require implementation of site design measures, low-impact development methods and best management practices would prevent adverse impacts to water quality and surface and groundwater quality.
 Additionally, General Plan Policy NCR-4.1 states that the County shall consider implementing the Regional Water Quality Control Board Basin Plan policies to improve areas of low water quality, maintain water quality on all drainage, and protect and enhance habitat for fish and other wildlife on major tributaries to the San Benito River (Sargent Creek, San Juan Canyon Creek) and the Silver Creek watershed (General Plan EIR p.
 13-27).

-The C-3 District code would not conflict with any water quality control plan or sustainable groundwater management plan, and future development will be required to comply with these specific plans as well.
+The Betabel Road C-1 rezone would not conflict with any water quality control plan or sustainable groundwater management plan, and future development will be required to comply with these specific plans as well.
 Future development within the project site would be required to comply with General Plan policies, including Policy NCR-4.7, which requires implementation BMPs during construction and operation to reduce runoff, and Policy PFS-6.2, which requires implementation of BMPs (e.g., Low Impact Development) in the development, upgrading, and maintenance of storm water facilities and services to reduce pollutants from entering natural water bodies while allowing storm water reuse and groundwater recharge.
 Future projects would also be required to comply with applicable state and federal regulations.
-Therefore, the proposed project would not interfere with these policies and regulations.
-The
+Therefore, the proposed project would not conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan.